-Porcelain veneers are ultra-thin shells.
-We place veneers on the front of your teeth to improve the tooth’s color, shape, and integrity.
-The veneer material can reflect light like natural teeth for a more natural look.
+These veneers are very thin shells that go on the front of your teeth to improve their color, shape, and strength.
+The porcelain material even reflects light like natural teeth for a more realistic appearance.
+Visit our Tampa, FL dental office to learn more.

 What Can Porcelain Veneers Treat?

-Porcelain veneers are lasting cosmetic treatments that can cover the following:
+Porcelain veneers are a lasting cosmetic treatment that can cover the following:

 Treatment with Porcelain Veneers in Tampa, FL

-Dr. Benedict can create the smile you’ve always desired with porcelain veneers.
-She can customize color and shape to address aesthetic concerns or tooth damage.
-Before treatment, Dr. Benedict will consult you to determine if veneers suit your smile.
+Dr. Benedict can help you achieve the smile you’ve always wanted using porcelain veneers.
+She can customize the color and shape of the veneers to deal with any aesthetic issues or tooth damage you may have.
+Before starting treatment, Dr. Benedict will meet with you to see if veneers are right for your smile.

-Once the teeth are prepared, we will take dental impressions to create your new smile.
-Temporary veneers are typically placed until the final restoration is complete.
-Finally, we bond the veneers to the teeth once they are finished with permanent dental cement.
+After preparing the teeth, we will take impressions to create your new smile.
+We might place temporary veneers until the final ones are ready.
+When the final veneers are done, we will bond them to your teeth using permanent dental cement.

 Brushing and flossing are essential for natural teeth, gums, and cosmetic treatments.
 Veneers are unaffected by problems like dental infections.
-However, the teeth behind your veneers and surrounding gum tissue are still disease-prone.
+However, the teeth behind your veneers and surrounding gum tissue are still at risk.
 A good oral hygiene routine can also prevent buildup on your veneers.

-Ensure you floss before brushing to remove bacterial buildup and food debris between teeth.
-When you brush your teeth, choose a soft-bristled toothbrush and non-abrasive toothpaste to prevent veneer damage.
-Brush for two minutes twice a day.
+Floss before brushing to remove bacterial buildup and food debris between teeth.
+When you brush your teeth, use a soft-bristled toothbrush and non-abrasive toothpaste to prevent damaging the veneer.
+Brush for at least two minutes twice a day.

-Please get in touch with our office if you encounter any signs of teeth clenching or grinding.
-We can create a custom nightguard to protect your smile.
-Continually grinding your teeth will wear down and damage your dental veneers.
-We will not recommend veneers for patients who clench or grind their teeth or have TMJ problems.
+Please get in touch with our office if you see any signs of teeth clenching or grinding.
+We can create a custom night guard to protect your new veneers.
+Continually grinding your teeth will wear down and damage them and the rest of your teeth.
+We will not recommend veneers for patients who regularly clench or grind their teeth, or have TMJ problems.

-Do not use your teeth as tools, and do not bite down on hard foods or objects with your teeth.
+Do not use your teeth as tools, and don’t bite down on hard foods or objects with your teeth.
 These habits can potentially chip or break your veneers.

 Porcelain Veneer FAQs